koenrane/KR-new-site/content/understanding-and-controlling-a-maze-solving-policy-network.md

 Alex thinks these quantitative results were a bit weaker than he'd expect if our diagrammed hypothesis were true.
 The "same cheese location" numbers come out _higher_ for our cheese channels (supposedly only computed as a function of cheese location) than for the non-cheese channels (which we aren't making any claims about).

-But also, probably we selected channels which have a relatively large effect on the action probabilities.
+Probably we selected channels which have a relatively large effect on the action probabilities.
 See this footnote[^9] for some evidence towards this.
 We also think that the chosen statistic neglects important factors, like "are there a bunch of tiny changes in probabilities, or a few central squares with large shifts in action probabilities?".

 Overall, we think the resampling results (especially the qualitative ones) provide pretty good evidence in favor of our hypothesized computational graph.
 You can play around with random resampling yourself in [this Colab notebook](https://colab.research.google.com/drive/1uAUc91NHdpMiJqjlwh6Lx1_32QNLki5Z?usp=sharing).